 In 2019, the success or failure of user acquisition advertising campaigns comes down to creative testing.

 Facebook and Google’s shifts toward automation have removed most of the advantages of third-party adtech tools used to deliver.
-Those platforms’ automation of bid and budget management and audience selection have leveled the playing field even more.
+Those platforms’ automation of bid and budget management and audience selection has leveled the playing field even more.

 But creative is still an opportunity.
 The algorithms can test different creative elements of ads, but they cannot create those elements.
 Creative is still best done by human beings.

 Trouble is the vast majority of creative fails.
 95% of new creative will not beat the current control.
 And if an ad can’t beat the control, there’s no point in running it.
 It’ll only cost you money.

 So the real competitive advantage lies not just in creative, but in testing creative – to identify creative winners as quickly as possible, and for the lowest amount of spend per variation.